Bouchra: Animation and music

 Bouchra involved various cast and crew from Bennani and Barki's 2 Lizards web series, among them composer Flavien Berger (pictured in 2016).

-Aided by the Blender animation software, a New York City crew of almost 20 members worked on Aicha under a 11/2-year deadline and budget.
+Aided by the Blender animation software, a New York City crew of almost 20 members worked on For Aicha under a 11/2-year deadline and budget.
 Utilising the same blend of documentary and animation previously showcased in 2 Lizards became "a major challenge for the team."
-This involved different production methods for different scenes, and improvisations that made the style comparable to higher-budgeted works.
+This involved different production methods for different scenes and improvisations that made the style comparable to higher-budgeted works.

 Bennani and Barki took visual cues from Chungking Express (1994), Mulholland Drive (2001), and the works of Pedro Almodóvar.
 The "low-lit metropolitan" skylines of Casablanca and Brooklyn were shot in live action, then processed in CGI; the interior sets were fully computer-animated.
 Thanks to the Fondazione Prada's involvement, the animators used clothing designs from its sister firm, Prada, for some of the characters' wardrobe.
 Other outfits were based on what the real-life actors wore.
 Becky Akinyode, who once played a leopard in 2 Lizards, returned as the CGI stylist for Bennani's character.
-Cinematographer John Michael Boling, who "came out of semi-retirement" for Aicha, occasionally acted out the character animation in motion capture suits along with Bennani.
+Cinematographer John Michael Boling and long-term collaborator Jason Coombs "came out of semi-retirement" for For Aicha, and Coombs frequently acted out character animation in motion capture suits along with Bennani in addition to traditional rig animation.

 The first of two sex scenes made for the film was set in Morocco, and became the second shown in story order; for the other one, two friends of the creators acted in reference footage.
 While making those scenes, the creator duo tackled the portrayal of kisses between animal characters who sported "long muzzles".

 For Aichas composer, Flavien Berger, was a close friend of Bennani's who had previously scored three episodes of 2 Lizards.
 His score, influenced by Berber customs, was based on his initial perception of the characters, and would eventually bring Who Framed Roger Rabbit to mind for Bennani and Barki.
 The work of guest musician Reda Senhaji, who performs as Cheb Runner, is heard during the film's Casablanca radio broadcasts as well as in Sole Crushing.

 Themes

+"[Thanks to its animal characters, Bouchra] feels like it's like achieving humanity by moving away from it or something.
+It's capable of showing the truth about people by stepping away from them."